Homepage > Blank IRS 8879 Template

 as my

-I will enter my PIN as my signature on my tax year 2019 electronically filed income tax return.
+I will enter my PIN as my signature on the income tax return (original or amended) I am now authorizing.
 Check this box only if you are entering your own PIN and your return is filed using the Practitioner PIN method.
 The ERO must complete Part III below.

 Your signature